elk-audio/elk-docs/documents/how_elk_works.md

 The answer is in the remaining green-colored blocks in the diagram that are specific to each device.
 The good news is that writing these parts is very similar to writing an application for a normal desktop computer, thanks to all the abstractions provided by the underlying layers.
 Examples are:

 - **Audio Plugins** : as already stated, Elk hosts normal VST, LV2 and RE plugins, recompiled for the target architecture.
-It is usually trivial to get a plugin that already runs in Linux to run fine under Elk and we provide several tools to aid this process, including a [fork of the popular JUCE framework](https://github.com/stez-mind/JUCE/tree/mind/headless_plugin_client)
+It is usually trivial to get a plugin that already runs in Linux to run fine under Elk and we provide several tools to aid this process, including a [fork of the popular JUCE framework](https://github.com/stez-mind/JUCE/tree/mind/headless_plugin_client).
 - **Display UI** : this is a dedicated process to handle e.g. a *Touchscreen Display*.
 Elk does not provide a specific GUI framework but you are free to use any of the popular and well-maintained solutions for this purpose.
 For example, [Qt](https://www.qt.io/) is a popular choice in many embedded devices.

 All of Elk’s core processes (SUSHI, SENSEI, etc.) share these common features:

-- Configurable via JSON files
+- Configurable via JSON files.
-- Can be controlled at runtime using either [Open Sound Control (OSC)](http://opensoundcontrol.org/introduction-osc) (for quick prototypes) or a Google’s [gRPC](https://grpc.io/) protocol
+- Can be controlled at runtime using either [Open Sound Control (OSC)](http://opensoundcontrol.org/introduction-osc) (for quick prototypes) or a Google’s [gRPC](https://grpc.io/) protocol.
-- A logging system configurable and accessible from other applications
+- A logging system configurable and accessible from other applications.

 The only part that’s missing is a custom **Main Application** that leverages this distributed infrastructure to connect all the components together for a specific device.
 For example, this will contain the logic for operations like “choose a different sound and change the display when the user press a button”, or “use the LEDs on the front panel to display a VU Meter”.